Welcome! The Journey Awaits

 How to use this resource?

-like the back of their hand.
+This does not contain any guides on how to use git.
+There are tonnes of fantastic resources made by people who know git like the back of their hand.
 So, this is to signpost you to these resources.

 Instead of giving you a laundry list of all of the resources under the sun, I have selected one or two resources which I think is the best for learning or achieving something.
 However, best is very subjective.
 Therefore, I will also include the other resources I have found in a list below the featured ones.